 The Illinois Department of Public Health is responsible for protecting the state´s 12.4 million residents through the prevention and control of disease and injury.
 IDPH has 200 different programs that benefit literally each state resident and visitor, although its daily activities of maintaining the public´s health are rarely noticed unless a breakdown in the system occurs.
 With the assistance of local public health agencies, these essential programs and services make up Illinois´ public health system, a system that forms a frontline defense against disease through preventive measures and education.

-Dr. David E. Miller is the chief of the Division of Oral Health in the Office of Health Promotion.
-Dr. Miller may be contact at 217/785-4899.
 Division of Oral Health programs are designed to assure that the people of Illinois have access to population-based interventions that prevent and reduce oral disease and promote oral health as integral to health through organized community efforts.
 The goal of the Division of Oral Health is optimal oral health for all residents of Illinois.
 Principle programs administered by the Division of Oral Health include:

 Illinois Community Water Fluoridation Program.
 Community water fluoridation is the most effective public health measure available to prevent and control dental caries.
 Illinois is one of only twelve states that have mandatory fluoridation laws.
 Since the health benefits of fluoridation are most beneficial when the fluoride level is maintained within this optimal range, the Division of Oral Health monitors community water supplies and provides education and technical expertise to the water supply operators in order to keep fluoride levels optimal.
 More than 85% of the Illinois population received benefits of fluoridated water.